Oroxindin

 Oroxindin is a flavone, a type of phenolic chemical compound.
 It is a wogonoside, more accurately a wogonin glucuronide isolated from Oroxylum indicum (Bignoniaceae), Bacopa monnieri (Plantaginaceae), and Holmskioldia sanguinea (Chinese hat plant, Verbenaceae).

+Formation

+A glucuronosyltransferase anzyme converts wogonin to its glucuronide by adding a sugar acid to one of the phenolic hydroxy group, with uridine diphosphate (UDP) as byproduct: